Skip to content

 3. Shopper disputes stemming from unrecognized Sub-Merchant statement descriptors - statement descriptors can be modified in the processor settings.
 Shopper disputes, while rarer than the other reasons, can occur but can be minimized by including a clear statement descriptor (click here to learn how to modify statement descriptors).

-If you need assistance or have further questions, please contact our support team.
+If you need assistance or have any further questions, please click here to contact our support team.